egglang/sonicky/README.md

  * Harvest Zhang and Bonnie Eisenman - Authors of [SqueakyChat][1], I've inspired by their contribution and trying to improve their idea.
  * Masayuki Miyazaki - Author of [Reedsolomon Java library][2].
+ * Alumni in the same lab together in AIIT - Part of this activity is based on what I learned at the university.

 ## License